Generalization in Neural Networks: A Broad Survey: Introduction

 \section{Introduction}

 Generalization is a fundamental objective of deep learning, and recent achievements in the field have expanded the ability of neural network models to consolidate relationships among variables into patterns that apply in other situations.
-Some such innovations improve the stability and consistency of model performance in a given domain---aims that researchers have emphasized relate directly to a model's ability to generalize \shortcite{Bousquet2002}---while other work specifically designs models to adapt to different domains or tasks.
+Some such innovations improve the stability and consistency of model performance in a given domain---aims that researchers have emphasized relate directly to a model's ability to generalize \citep{Bousquet2002}---while other work specifically designs models to adapt to different domains or tasks.

 This paper provides a broad overview of different forms of generalization in neural networks.
-Existing surveys discuss methods used in the literature to avoid overfitting \shortcite{Bejani2021}, to recognize when a category's definition is changing \shortcite{Bayram2022}, to stabilize performance across samples and populations \shortcite{Liu2022b,Lust2021,Shen2021}, to adapt a model to use an existing classification skill in a new context \shortcite{Niu2020,Zhuang2021} or on a previously unseen category \shortcite{Li2021,Wang2019}, and the development of knowledge bases to represent general principles \shortcite{Davis2017,Ji2022}.
-Studies in the neuroscience literature also discuss methods of abstraction used by biological brains \shortcite{Devineni2022,Mansouri2020,Meunier2009}.
-The primary aim of this study is to supplement these detailed reviews with an intuitive and concept-driven description of how these types of generalization relate to one another, what strategies seem to work in what circumstances, and potential next steps toward the levels of abstraction accomplished by humans and animals.
+Existing surveys describe theoretical bounds on learning generalizable functions \citep{Mohri2018}, ``regularization'' techniques for ensuring stability of model forecasts across samples \citep{Bejani2021, Kukacka2018, Shorten2019, Qian2022, Tian2022} and populations \citep{Liu2022b,Lust2021,Liu2023}, causal learning to identify counterfactual scenarios \citep{Athey2019,Guo2020}, methods such as those to adjust when the function of interest is changing \citep{Bayram2022, Xiang2023, Yuan2022}, to adapt a model to use an existing skill in a new context \citep{Gulrajani2020,Niu2020,Wang2021,Wang2023,Zhou2022,Zhuang2021}, to leverage prior learning to acquire new skills \citep{Li2021,Vandenhende2021,Wang2019,Zhang2022}, the recent emergence of highly versatile transformer-based ``foundation'' models \citep{Bommasani2021,Chaudhari2021}, and the representation and extraction of symbolic knowledge in deep learning \citep{Bader2005,Besold2017,Davis2017,Ji2022,Townsend2020}.
+Studies in the neuroscience literature also discuss methods of abstraction used by biological brains \citep{Devineni2022,Mansouri2020,Meunier2009}.
+Due to the breadth of topics covered here, this article is in places a review of reviews.
+It does not provide a comprehensive outline or comparison of state-of-the-art methodologies for any one of these areas but instead offers a high-level view of the diversity of ideas about generalization and approaches to the important question of how and where a neural network can be applied.
+Its primary aim is to supplement these detailed surveys with an intuitive and concept-driven description of how these types of generalization relate to one another, what type of work is being done in these areas and in some cases, how well the strategies are working, and potential next steps toward achieving in machines the levels of abstraction accomplished by humans and animals.